 MSCHE is one of seven regional accreditors in six geographic regions across the United States that accredits nearly 3000 colleges and universities.
 Accreditation strengthens and sustains higher education to assure institutions are worthy of public confidence and to minimize external control.

-The decennial evaluation requires the University to complete an institutional Self-Study and host a subsequent visit from a team of external peer evaluators.
-Through the decennial evaluation the University will demonstrate that Wilkes meets the expectations of the Commission's Requirements of Affiliation, the Standards for Accreditation, and relevant federal regulations.
+MSCHE accreditation requires completion of an institutional Self-Study and a subsequent visit from a team of external peer evaluators.
+Through the evaluation process, the MSCHE-member institutions must demonstrate they meet the expectations of the Commission's Requirements of Affiliation, the Standards for Accreditation, and relevant federal regulations.

 Wilkes’ accreditation status was reaffirmed by MSCHE in 2020 external website, following a virtual site visit (due to the COVID-19 pandemic).
 Following the 2020 reaffirmation, Wilkes moved to an eight-year accreditation cycle (from previous 10-year cycle).
 Our next Self-Study will be completed and site visit will occur in 2027-2028.